Georgia Families Medicaid

 With Amerigroup, you get lots of extra benefits you can really use:

-- Vision care for members 21 and older
+- A vision exam and glasses each year for members 21 and older

 - Free Boys & Girls Club memberships for kids age 6-18